rihemebh/Devops-and-Testing/README.md

 - Launch test ``npm test`` for unit and integration testing
 - Launch test ``npm run test:e2e`` for unit and End to End testing
 - Create Azure webapp
-- App the webapp's profile publish to github secrets
+- Add the webapp's profile publish to github secrets
 - Push to deploy

 You app will be available for you via this link: https://<your-webapp-name>.azurewebsites.net